grattan/R_at_Grattan/docs/Organising_R_projects.md

 - your graphs - called 'atlas', like in our LaTeX projects
 - your non-graph output, like formatted tables, called 'output'

-Sometimes your data folder might have subfolders - 'raw' for data that you've done nothing to, and 'clean' for data you've modified in some way.^[Other folder structures are OK and might make more sense for your project.
-The important thing is to **have** a folder structure, and to use a structure that is easily comprehensible to anyone else looking at your analysis.]
+Sometimes your data folder might have subfolders - 'raw' for data that you've done nothing to, and 'clean' for data you've modified in some way.
 Don't keep 'raw' data together in the same place as data you've modified.

+Other folder structures are OK and might make more sense for your project.
+The important thing is to **have** a folder structure, and to use a structure that is easily comprehensible to anyone else looking at your analysis.

 ## Keep your scripts manageable {#manageable}